pingcap/gdocwiki/README.md

 ## User Guide

-Gdocwiki combines a folder tree view in a sidebar with a document viewer in the main panel.
-Documents can be browsed and edited without opening lots of new tabs.
+Gdocwiki combines a folder tree view in a sidebar (equivalent to drive.google.com) with a document viewer in the main panel (equivalent to docs.google.com, etc).
+Documents can be browsed and edited without opening (lots of) new tabs.
+This helps keep the user in flow.

-Its goal is to keep the user in flow and organized.
-README files are automatically rendered to give an overview of a directory.
-Tags are more prominently available.
+Gdocwiki also helps with understanding lots of documents.
+README files in a folder are automatically rendered to give an overview of a directory.
+Tags and folder hierarchy are shown wherever docs are shown.

 Gdocwiki defaults to a mobile-friendly HTML preview with comments.
 Switch to edit mode to start writing.

-The following file name conventions are used:

-* a file named `readme` (case insensitive) will be displayed automatically when navigating to a directory
-* a file/folder begining with `.` will be displayed last in the listings

 ## Getting Started